 For its chefs, Salt & Forge hired Adam Musselman and Kevin Kennedy, who along with Joshua Franklin also run the Cobra Burger pop-up.

 Idle Hands and Flour Garden have signed on to provide the breads for several of Salt & Forge’s sandwiches.
 Jess Widener, Four Forks pastry chef, will be selling her cookies and brownies there.

-Since visiting the area in 2015 during the UCI Road World Championships, Hahn, a Colorado native, has made it his business to learn about area’s burgeoning restaurant scene.
+Since visiting the area in 2015 during the UCI Road World Championships, Hahn, a Colorado native, has made it his business to learn about the area’s burgeoning restaurant scene.
 He ended an eight-year career with Chipotle as an operators and training manager to launch Salt & Forge.

 Hahn purchased the Jackson Ward building for $260,000 in October 2016, renovating it to include two apartments above the restaurant.

-Richmond-based Hunnicutt Construction completed the build out of the 1,700-square-foot space, while Island Architects completed the design.
+Richmond-based Hunnicutt Construction completed the buildout of the 1,700-square-foot space, while Island Architects completed the design.

 Hahn would not disclose how much has been invested in the restaurant, and said the venture was financed by Chesapeake Bank and M&T Bank.

 Salt & Forge is open from 7 a.m. to 4 p.m.
 Monday through Friday, and from 9 a.m. to 4 p.m. on Saturday.